 Albania, Bosnia-Herzegovina, Croatia, Hungary, Romania, Serbia, Slovenia

-Price includes: very good hotels, Half Board, tour guide, driver & support car carrying a spare bike, motorcycle hire from BMW G650GS to BMW R1250GS, fuel, First aid kit, Daily briefing and map package, Return airport transfers, tourist attractions.
+Price includes: very good hotels, Half Board, tour guide, driver & support car carrying a spare bike, motorcycle hire from BMW G650GS to BMW R1250GS, First aid kit, Daily briefing and map package, Return airport transfers, tourist attractions.

 Description of South Eastern Europe motorcycle tours